-Pole Barn Cost Per Square Foot (2026): By Size, Region & Build Level
+Pole Barn Cost Per Square Foot 2026: $15-$55/sqft by Size

 The most useful way to compare pole barn pricing is cost per square foot — it normalizes across sizes, makes kit-vs-contractor comparisons apples-to-apples, and lets you estimate any custom size quickly.
-In 2026, a pole barn costs $15 to $55 per square foot depending on what you’re building, how it’s built, and where you are.
+Here’s how per-square-foot pricing breaks down across every variable that matters.

 Average Cost Per Square Foot by Build Level